-At December 31, 2018 and 2017, the Plant had a diversified portfolio in its Sick Leave and Plant Employees' Retirement Funds were invested in various mutual funds and fixed income securities, as detailed above.
+At December 31, 2020 and 2019, the Plant had a diversified portfolio in its Sick Leave and Plant Employees' Retirement Funds, which was invested in various mutual funds and fixed income securities, as detailed above.

 Interest Rate Risk

 Certain of the Plant's investments are held in mutual funds which do not bear specified interest rates.
 The rate of return on these investments is dependent on the operating results of the entities included in the portfolio of the mutual funds as well as overall economic conditions.